Detecting when LLMs are Uncertain

 This post tries to explain the new reasoning techniques developed by XJDR in a new project called Entropix.

 Sampling is the process of choosing which token from the distribution of possible tokens (the logits) that a LLM chooses.
+You can tell how confident a model is in its predictions by looking at that distribution.

 In these cases, the model is uncertain.